 What to be aware of with akiya

 These houses are often old, unwanted and have sometimes been left empty for an extended period of time.
-So straight off the bat, making your akiya livable will require an investment to bring the house up to scratch.
+So straight off the bat, making your akiya livable may require an investment to bring the house up to scratch.
 Depending on the age and construction method of the house, repairs could run into the millions of yen.
 If your plan is to bring the house up to a modern standard with things like insulation, soundproofing and new wiring, then you can add another zero to that cost.
-There may be subsidies available from the local municipal government for renovating akiya, so make sure you ask at the akiya bank about this.
+There may be subsidies available from the local municipal government for renovating akiya, so make sure you ask at the akiya bank (see below) about this.

 Additionally, you should forget about akiya as an investment.
 Unless there is something special about your akiya (for example, if it’s a traditional farmhouse with lots of historical character) and you spend a large amount on renovation, you will also have trouble finding a buyer.

 Are akiya “free” houses?

 No, but they can be very cheap.
-Some are as low as 50,000 yen to buy.
+Some are as low as JPY 50,000 to buy.
 Prices this low are the exception rather than the rule though.
-Large houses on a substantial lot of land are often listed for 2 million yen, with the potential to negotiate a lower price.
+Large houses on a substantial lot of land are often listed for JPY 2 million, with the potential to negotiate a lower price.
 Let’s face it, if the place has been empty for a few years with no interest from buyers, then the seller probably has unrealistic price expectations due to sentimentality or the sunk cost fallacy.

 It’s also worth noting that not all akiya are for sale.
 Some are for rent.
 These rents can also be extremely low—sometimes under ¥10,000/month.
-All the same drawbacks of buying an akiya apply, so if you want to make a ¥10,000/month house livable, you will need to spend a small pile of cash on fixes.
+All the same drawbacks of buying an akiya apply: If you want to make a ¥10,000/month house livable, you will need to spend a small pile of cash on fixes.